TOOLS

 We have no employees and are dependent on our Advisor and its affiliates to conduct our operations.
 Our Advisor will face conflicts of interest as a result of, among other things, the allocation of investment opportunities among us and Other Nuveen Real Estate Accounts, the allocation of time of investment professionals and the fees that we pay to our Advisor.

-We cannot guarantee that we will make distributions, and if we do we may fund such distributions from sources other than cash flow from operations, including, without limitation, the sale of assets, borrowings, return of capital or offering proceeds, and we have no limits on the amounts we may pay from such sources.
+We cannot guarantee that we will make distributions, and if we do we may fund such distributions from sources other than cash flow from operations, including, without limitation, the sale of assets, repayments of real estate debt investments, borrowings, return of capital or offering proceeds, and advances or the deferral of fees and expenses, that may be subject to reimbursement to the adviser or its affiliates and we have no limits on the amounts we may pay from such sources.

 This is a “best efforts” offering.
 If we are not able to raise a substantial amount of capital in the near term, our ability to achieve our investment objectives could be adversely affected.